OpenBB-finance/OpenBB/website/content/sdk/data-available/econometrics.md

 ---
 title: Econometrics
-description: This documentation page guides users in the usage of the openbb Terminal's Econometrics menu that allows users to load, modify, and perform statistical tests on their datasets via a powerful SDK.
+description: "This documentation page guides users in the usage of the openbb Terminal's" Econometrics menu that allows users to load, modify, and perform statistical tests on their datasets via a powerful SDK.
 The article explains the process of running various regression models, performing tests on residuals, and how to overcome potential